-Until snowmobiles were in daily use in Arctic Bay, gimmiit lived in the settlement.
-Between 1964 and 1965, a rabies epidemic decimated the gimmiit populations, resulting in a shortage by 1966.47 At the same time, the increased number of gallunaat in Arctic Bay raised the likelihood of conflicts between qimmiit and people.
+Until snowmobiles were in daily use in Arctic Bay, qimmiit lived in the settlement.
+Between 1964 and 1965, a rabies epidemic decimated the qimmiit populations, resulting in a shortage by 1966.
+At the same time, the increased number of Qallunaat in Arctic Bay raised the likelihood of conflicts between qimmiit and people.
 This resulted in strict enforcement of the Ordinance Respecting Dogs.
-As part of the ordinance, gimmiit were required to be tied up at all times.
-Muckpaloo, an Arctic Bay Inuk, was hired as the first dogcatcher and instructed to shoot any loose gimmiit.
-In a 1975 interview, Muckpaloo recalled: "When I think about it now I feel sorry, because it certainly wasn't right, but that was how it was set up and that was how we did it."48 Even when gimmiit were tied up, many qallunaat were still afraid of them and if they were considered vicious, they were shot.
+As part of the ordinance, qimmiit were required to be tied up at all times.
+Muckpaloo, an Arctic Bay Inuk, was hired as the first dogcatcher and instructed to shoot any loose qimmiit.
+In a 1975 interview, Muckpaloo recalled: "When I think about it now I feel sorry, because it certainly wasn't right, but that was how it was set up and that was how we did it."
+Even when qimmiit were tied up, many Qallunaat were still afraid of them and if they were considered vicious, they were shot.
+In an interview with a Qikiqtani Inuit Association (QIA) researcher, Ikey Kuguti-kakjuk spoke about the day his father's qimmiit were killed: